I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 This change made the providers discoverable, and created a more natural path to Autumn’s main product.

-Design Highlight #2
+Design Challenge #2

-SOLUTION: Autumn needed to launch quickly for New York users while building a foundation that could scale nationally.
+Autumn needed to launch quickly for New York users while building a foundation that could scale nationally.
 I split the knowledge hub design into several phases that could be introduced gradually as the platform grew.

-Phase 1: Core functionalities (launch)
+Phase 1 (launch): Core functionalities

 All content streamlined into one landing page.
 A bare bones site, suitable for minimal content.